SAP/crossplane-provider-cloudfoundry/docs/upgrade-testing.md

 - **ServiceInstance:** A managed service instance requires a ServicePlan specifying an offering and a plan.
 If the combination of offering and plan is not available in your space change it something different.\
 🠊 Run `cf marketplace` and update the values in test/upgrade/testdata/baseCrs/service_instance.yaml
-- **ServiceCredentialBinding:** The ServiceCredentialBinding directly depends on the ServiceInstance it is referencing
+- **ServiceCredentialBinding:** The ServiceCredentialBinding directly depends on the ServiceInstance it is referencing \
+🠊 The `base_upgrade_test` includes dedicated pre- and post-upgrade assessment for the ServiceInstance resources and its dependents.
+These assessments verify the ServiceInstance first, and only then thedependent resources such as ServiceCredentialBinding.
+This ordering makes dependency failures easier to diagnose and test less flaky when the upstream ServiceInstance is not healthy.

 #### Adding New Base Test Resources